 I invite your curiosity.
 I strive to always be transparent and empowering.
 My style is warm, empathic, and direct.

 I’ve lived in Portland for 25 years and love being a part of this community.
-I am a graduate of Portland State University with a master’s degree in clinical mental health counseling and have completed internships at William Temple House and the PSU Community Counseling Clinic.
-I identify as a queer, male-presenting, white, able-bodied person and as such I know both privilege and marginalization and bring this to our work.
-My pronouns are he and they.
+I am a graduate of Portland State University with a master’s degree in clinical mental health counseling.
+I identify as a queer, nonbinary, white, able-bodied person and I bring this perspective to our work.
+My pronouns are they/them.
 I have a background in fine arts and enjoy painting in my free time.
 I'm an avid hiker but think of myself as more the indoorsy type.

 My Counseling Philosophy

 At some point in our lives we have all experienced trauma- that hurt that sticks with us and we can’t seem to shake it.
 Trauma looks different for each of us.
 We will create a safer container for you to explore what hurts and what helps.
+My hope if to work together to make things a bit easier right away, to feel more grounded.
 I find it useful to consider how social, racial, gender, and economic injustice intersects with your trauma experience.
 We come together with the assumption we all carry some history of trauma.
 This work can be hard and sometimes we uncover painful spots.
-I incorporate mindfulness and grounding work to promote a safer experience.
+I can incorporate mindfulness and grounding work to promote a safer experience.

 Ready to get started?